AirplanesAviation2361/Fly-Pakistan-/README.md

 ## 🎨 Livery Design
 - White fuselage
-- Green accents inspired by the Pakistan
+- Green tail inspired by the Pakistan
+- Lime engines
+- red star on the tail and right next on the text "Fly Pakistan"